Alan Smrcka, Ph.D.

 Gissell Sanchez

-Ph.D.
-Student in Pharmacology gsanc@umich.edu 734-764-9925 5556 MSRB II Gissell received her Bachelor of Science in Neuroscience in June 2016 from The University of California, Riverside, CA. Gissell is working on a project under the co-mentorship of Drs.
+Received her Ph.D. in Pharmacology in 2023.
+Gissell worked on a project under the co-mentorship of Drs.
 Smrcka and Jutkiewicz in May of 2019 working development of novel treatments for opioid analgesia through targeting phospholipase C and G proteins.

 Wenhui Wei